Pakistan parliament committee demands end to U.S. drone strikes

 The attacks by the unmanned aircraft, which U.S. officials say are highly effective against militants, fuel anti-U.S. sentiment because they are seen by much of the public as violations of sovereignty which inflict civilian casualties.

-But it is unlikely they will be stopped, said Talat Masood, a defence analyst and retired general.
+But it is unlikely they will be stopped, said Talat Masood, a defense analyst and retired general.

 "I don't think they will stop conducting them as long as we have the problem of militant sanctuaries," he said.
 "In certain circles of the military and the civilian government, there is the view that these strikes are useful."